zeh-almeida/base-project/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/base-project.
+Bug reports and pull requests are welcome on GitHub at <https://github.com/[USERNAME]/base-project>.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Code of Conduct

-Everyone interacting in the Base::Project project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/base-project/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Base::Project project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/base-project/blob/master/CODE_OF_CONDUCT.md).